tyrants666/Chrome-Tube-Helper/README.md

 4. **Pin the Extension**
    - Click the puzzle piece icon in Chrome toolbar
-   - Find "TubeMate Title Generator" and click the pin icon
+   - Find "TubeMaster Title Generator" and click the pin icon
    - The extension icon will now be visible in your toolbar